-Section 21.02.190 of the Zoning and Development Code sets forth a process to consider Master Plans for major institutional and civic facilities that provide a needed service to the community.
+Section 21.02.190 of the Zoning and Development Code (Code) sets forth a process to consider Master Plans for major institutional and civic facilities that provide service to the community.
 The Colorado Mesa University (CMU) Campus Facilities Master Plan (attached) provides an overview of CMU's future long term objective to expand the existing main campus westward toward N. 7th Street.

-In conjunction with the Master Plan, CMU is requesting an administrative review process for future vacations of right-of-way interior to the campus, shown within the red outlined area on Exhibit A, once certain conditions are met.
-Colorado Mesa University requests the vacation of alley and street right-of-ways in order to aid in the continued westward expansion efforts planned for the campus.
-Currently, the requests occur piecemeal as CMU acquires properties on both sides of any given right-of-way.
-CMU owns the vast majority of the property shown within the "2017 Master Plan" boundary, outlined in red and sections of right-of-way have already been vacated.
-All past vacations required that CMU own on both sides of the right-of-way, provide for general circulation, emergency access, private access easements, if necessary, and compliance with Xcel Energy easement requirements.
-All City utilities are subject to the terms and conditions of the Colorado Mesa University and City of Grand Junction Utility Easement and Maintenance Agreement-CMU Main Campus.
+In conjunction with the Master Plan, CMU is requesting approval of an administrative review process for future vacations of right-of-way interior to the campus, (shown within the red outlined area on Exhibit A to CMU Master Plan) upon satisfaction of the conditions established in the Master Plan and this ordinance.

+In accordance with the development of the campus anticipated in the Master Plan, CMU requests the vacation of alley and street right-of-ways in order to aid in the continued westward expansion planned for the campus.
+Currently, right of way vacations requests occur in a piecemeal fashion, generally as CMU acquires properties on both sides of any given right-of-way.
+That process is unwieldy and tends to be confusing because the vacations may not be understood in the context of the overall plan of development.
+Presently CMU owns the majority of the property shown within the "2017 Master Plan" boundary, outlined in red on Exhibit A, and sections of right-of-way have already been vacated.
+Consistent with the terms or all prior vacations all vacations pursuant to this ordinance shall require that CMU own the property on both sides of the right-of-way, provide for general circulation, emergency access, private access easements, if necessary, and compliance with Xcel Energy easement requirements.
+City utilities will be addressed pursuant to the terms and conditions of the Colorado Mesa University and City of Grand Junction Utility Easement and Maintenance Agreement-CMU Main Campus.
+Upon application by CMU for a vacation(s) that is supported by the Master Plan and if the conditions provided in the Ordinance are met or are not met, as reasonably determined by the Community Development Director, in her sole discretion, the Director shall provide written notice to CMU of her findings; if no protest is made to the findings then the vacation will be approved (or denied) after the 20th business day after notice.
+As further provided in the Ordinance, CMU shall provide written notice of the Director's findings of satisfaction of the conditions to the property owners 500 feet of the area of the petitioned vacation within 10 days of the date of the Director's notice to CMU finding satisfaction of the conditions.